Experience Oahu with Beautiful Beaches, Great Food and Incredible Adventures

 Oahu’s North Shore is famous for it’s laid-back surf towns, incredible local food, and some of the most beautiful beaches on the island.
 It’s the perfect spot to spend your first day on the island exploring, eating, and relaxing.

 Start your morning in Haleʻiwa, a charming little town full of surf shops, cute boutiques, and great coffee.
-Grab a coffee from Island Vintage Coffee – my favorite is the Island Latte!
-Then take a short stroll through the historic streets before heading to Waimea Valley.
+Grab a coffee and an acai bowl from Island Vintage Coffee – my favorites are the Island Latte and the Cacao Moana Acai bowl!
+Then take a little time to browse the cute shops right by the coffee shop before heading to Waimea Valley.
 This botanical garden is home to tropical plants, ancient Hawaiian cultural sites, and a paved walking path that leads to a beautiful waterfall where you can take a swim.
-Be aware that this garden does have an entrance fee but for me it was totally worth it!

 For lunch, head to The Shrimp Shack in Kahuku, famous for its garlic butter shrimp!
 Don’t miss out on grabbing a banana lumpia too—a crispy, deep-fried banana roll that’s warm, gooey, and totally addicting.